showansimkhada/fin-act/guides/Linux.md

 ## 1. Disable security, download Kali Linux and Create Partitions
+If you have already selected no security and allowed to boot from a removable device by holding the keys command+R, you are good to go; else, you can do it later when you reboot your system.

-Download the ISO file for [Kali Linux](#https://www.kali.org/get-kali/#kali-live).Get the [WIFI and Bluetooth drivers](#https://wiki.t2linux.org/guides/wifi-bluetooth/).
+Download the Kali ISO file from https://www.kali.org/get-kali/#kali-live.
+Get and install WiFi and Bluetooth drivers following the instructions from this link: https://wiki.t2linux.org/guides/wifi-bluetooth/.

 <hr>
-Open the diskutility and create the required partitions.
+Open the Disk Utility and create the required partitions.
+G

-If you need a separate BOOT and EFI partitions create 3 partitions as follow.
+If you need a separate BOOT and EFI partitions, create 3 partitions as follows.
 <hr>
 <table>
     <head>